 Using Guardianship To Protect A Loved One

-If an individual has become incapacitated to the point they are in danger of harm or unable to manage their own care, it may be necessary for the family to intervene.
+If an individual has become incapacitated to the point they are in danger of harm or unable to manage their own care, it may be necessary for the family or a third party to intervene.

-Maureen L. Anderson is a certified elder law attorney who is well-versed in guardianship law.
+Maureen L. Anderson is a Certified Elder Law Attorney (CELA) who is well-versed in guardianship law.
 She helps individuals and families petition the court for guardianship for the protection and supervision of a loved one.
-Her practice includes related matters such as planning for long-term care for an aging family member or creating special needs trusts for a family member with disabilities.

 When Is Guardianship Needed?

 - Becomes mentally or physically incapacitated due to dementia, disabilities, illness or injury